omarieclaire/clojure-scala-cantrips/README.md

 * `unapply`: useful for pattern matching in Scala, not applicable to Clojure.
 * `copy` : handy when the default parameter values are supported, doesn’t bring any benefits in Clojure.

-Let’s have a look at the code below to see what parts of this api we can make use of from Clojure code;
+Let’s have a look at the code below to see what parts of this interface we can make use of from Clojure code;

 *[case-classes.clj](src/case_classes/clojure.clj)* *`make run-case-classes`*
 ```clojure